jackwillson642/Python/README.md

-# All my python projects lie in this repository
+# All my python projects are in this repository